 So even though many studies suggest that light to moderate drinkers have lower rates of the above-mentioned health problems than non-drinkers, that doesn’t mean drinking causes those benefits.

 Sure, it could be that alcohol consumption raises HDL (“good”) cholesterol.
 Or it could be that moderate drinking reduces stress.

 Or it could be that drinking doesn’t cause any health benefit.

-Rather, it could be that people who drink a light to moderate amount also have something else going on in their lives, unrelated to alcohol consumption, that keeps them healthier.
+Rather, it could be that people who drink a light to moderate amount also have something else going on in their lives, unrelated to alcohol consumption, that keeps them healthier, such as:

-Plus, any physiological effects would vary by individual.
-The amount of alcohol that may help your heart health might be really detrimental to your friend’s — for instance, if he has a history of high blood pressure.
+The amount of alcohol that may help your heart health might harm your friend’s — for instance, if they have a history of high blood pressure.